Board Of Directors

 I live and work in Abbotsford and have been the General Manager at Western Hatchery for over 25 years.
 I’ve been a director on the Abbotsford Agrifair board since 1997.
 I have been President, as well as, chairing a number of committees.

-Stephanie Nelson, Vice President
+Neil Watson, Vice President

 Occupation: Executive Director of the BC Hatching Egg Commission.